ansys/pyansys-dev-guide/doc/source/packaging/index.rst

 To avoid the anti-pattern of providing single-use scripts, the general pattern for a PyAnsys library ensures:

-* Clear, open-source APIs that are consistent with community standards are hosted on GitHub
+* Clear, open source APIs that are consistent with community standards are hosted on GitHub
 * Reusable packages can be updated and patched outside of the Ansys release schedule, while still being directly dependent on